KotoDevelopers/koto-gitian/README.md

 ## Decide on a gpg keypair to use for gitian

-You can generate a keypair specifically for zcash gitian builds with a command like the one below.
+You can generate a keypair specifically for koto gitian builds with a command like the one below.

 ```
-$ gpg2 --quick-gen-key --batch --passphrase '' "Harry Potter (zcash gitian) <hpotter@hogwarts.wiz>"
+$ gpg2 --quick-gen-key --batch --passphrase '' "Harry Potter (koto gitian) <hpotter@hogwarts.wiz>"
 gpg: key 3F0C2117D53A4A49 marked as ultimately trusted
 gpg: directory '/home/hpotter/.gnupg/openpgp-revocs.d' created
 gpg: revocation certificate stored as '/home/hpotter/.gnupg/openpgp-revocs.d/3F14A629C06FA31D59C64FE93F0C2117D53A4A49.rev'